$0.00 members / $0.00 nonmembers 2.0 CE credits

 Purchase Already purchased?
 Sign in to take this course »

 Self-care is important for all professions, but especially massage therapists.
 AMTA's self-care survey showed that about one-third of therapists have sustained an injury as a result of performing massage, and upwards of 90% of therapists say that they are in pain at any given time.

 Get an overview of self-care best practices and how you can incorporate them into your massages to help keep you healthy now and for years to come.

 Free Self-Care for Massage Therapists

 This course and Self-Care for Massage Therapists: Body Mechanics are free to all massage therapists.
 Learn more about this self-care program »

-- Design a proper warm up to start each workday incorporating passive, general, and focused warmup strategies.
+- Design proper warm-up and cool down strategies incorporating passive, general, and focused therapies.

 - Incorporate a general fitness and strength building regimen as part of a self-care plan.

-- Employ two early detection strategies to prevent injury.
+- Employ an early detection strategy to prevent injury.